dbwrush/Rivals/README.md

    - Claimed land can only be edited by Faction members
    - Factions at war can steal land from each other using power.
    - Land claims can be visualized using a command.
+   - Faction claim strenght is spread evenly across all chunks.
+        The more chunks a faction claims, the weaker their claims are The more chunks you take from a faction, the harder it is to take more
 4. **Homes**
    - Factions may set homes to teleport between.
    - Number of homes scales with faction power.
    - Players may not use homes while in combat.

-### TODO List:

-1. **~~Tweak Power Change:~~ IMPLEMENTED**
-    - [x] Make power change logarithmic for increased difficulty as power is gained (similar to enchanting levels in Minecraft).
-2. **~~/rivals command~~ IMPLEMENTED**
-    - [x] Add subcommand to check current invites.
-Should include invites to factions, alliances, and peace.
-    - [x] Add a command to kick a member from a faction.
-3. **Scoreboard**
-    - [ ] Players should be shown their current faction name in its color, along with the faction's current power.
-    - [ ] Display count of faction members and the number that are currently online.
-4. **~~Faction Home:~~ IMPLEMENTED**
-    - [x] Grant access to a faction home based on sufficient faction power.
-    - [x] Scale the quantity of available homes with power.

-5. **~~Time-Delay War Declarations:~~ IMPLEMENTED**
-    - [x] Implement time-delayed war declarations.
-    - [x] Immediate declarations have a power penalty, while time-delayed ones do not.
-    - [x] Allow configuration of delay time in `config.yml`.

-6. **~~Faction Ranking:~~** IMPLEMENTED
-    - [x] Convert ranks from a list to a number stored with the faction upon serialization/deserialization.
-    - [x] Consider reordering factions whenever `Faction.powerChange()` is called.

-7. **~~Resource Chunks:~~** IMPLEMENTED
-    - [x] Spawn resource chunks randomly with quantity controlled by `config.yml`.
-    - [x] Allow resource chunks to have periodic resource spawn opportunities.
-    - [x] Determine resource spawn based on a random chance, decreasing over time on a decay curve.
-    - [x] Move resource chunk to a new location and reset its chance when the random chance falls below a configurable threshold.

-8. **~~Politics:~~** IMPLEMENTED
-    - [x] Enable factions to propose one resolution at a time.
-    - [x] Allow voting for or against resolutions, with vote strength controlled by faction power.
-    - [x] Pass resolutions with a majority vote after an allotted time.
-    - [x] Adjust proposing faction's power change relative to the support for the proposal.
-    - [x] Proposal Types:
-        - [x] Denounce: Immediate loss of power relative to support.
-        - [x] Sanction: Reduce power changes for perceived misbehavior.
-        - [x] Unsanction: Remove sanctions.
-        - [x] Intervention: Declare a faction a threat to all players.
-        - [x] Change Setting: Modify a setting in the config.
-        - [x] Custodian (Add/Remove): Custodian faction gets special powers.
-            - [x] Set Budget: Declare the need for materials, rewarding providing factions with power.
-            - [x] Set Mandate: Require Custodians to work towards a goal.
+5. **Scoreboard**
+   - Displayed on right side of screen to show current info on your faction
+6. **War Declarations**
+   - War declarations have a time delay by default.
+   - Factions can skip the delay in exchange for a power penalty.
+7. **Resource Chunks**
+   - Produce items at certain intervals
+   - Item type and quantity are random
+   - Chance of producing items decays over time
+   - When a chunk stops producing resources, it is reset and moved to a new random location
+   - Resource types are somewhat biome-specific
+   - **TODO**: Add command to list all resource chunks, with options to filter by item type and distance
+8. **Politics**
+   - Factions can vote on resolutions to buff/debuff certain factions or adjust game rules
+   - Vote strength determined by faction influence.
+   - Proposal types:
+        - Denounce: Condemn a faction's actions
+        - Sanction: Reduces a faction's power temporarily
+        - Unsanction: Removes sanction on a faction
+        - Intervention: All factions may freely attack the target faction except their allies.
+        - Setting: Modify a game balancing setting.
+        - Custodian: Declares a faction to be the custodian for a set time
+        - Budget: Sets the amount of influence the custodian taxes from the other factions
+        - Mandate: Sets the Custodian's official goal